-Palavas Les Flots is located on a small spit of land outside Montpellier, France.
-This is a charming little town with boats, canals, outdoor cafes and a cable car.
-It feels like little Venice and how many people have missed out on this gem in France?
-Join us in Palavas Les Flots with pictures and story!
+Palavas Les Flots is located on a narrow isthmus outside Montpellier in France.
+This is a charming little town with boats, canals, outdoor cafés and a cable car.

 Table of contents